Please run Windows CI in all std-lib repos

 -<numeric>tag.
 See https://github.com/actions/virtual-environments#available-environments for available environments and their naming.

 - Using numeric versions for Ruby causes an issue with 3.0, as it’s interpreted as 3, which is only a sematic major requirement.
 Hence, quote all numeric versions.

-Updated by MSP-Greg (Greg L) about 1 month ago
+Updated by MSP-Greg (Greg L) 3 months ago

 What's mean Windows CI?
 Is it mingw or mswin or else?